Tawreh/cv/README.md

 * JavaScript and jQuery, used mainly within the Drupal framework
 * The command line, mostly Linux-based, using Vim, MySQL and other command line tools
 * Systems administration, including set up of sites on remote servers, configuring installations, and deployments to multiple environments
-* Git-based workflows and technologies, using Gitlab, Github and Bitbucket, with a strong emphasis on collaborateive work
+* Git-based workflows and technologies, using Gitlab, Github and Bitbucket, with a strong emphasis on collaborative work
 * Writing project documentation for a range of audiences, including clients and other developers
 * Working to coding standards and receiving/performing code reviews
 * Web accessibility standards and making websites easy-to-use